sarietta/theoputer-blog/content/posts/integrating-irq0.md

 I've highlighted the row I ?think? matters.
 Again, these tables sometimes are very hard for me to interpret.
 In this specific case, it looks like we want to keep the PC pretty cool and reduce our load capacitance.
-I don't have a good sense for what the load capicitance is... fingers shall remain crossed.
+I don't have a good sense for what the load capacitance is... fingers shall remain crossed.

 We need to store the PC address somewhere, of course, so we can jump